fsangupm/kotlinprojectMAD/README.md

 - Persistence in CSV/text file
 - Persistence in Room database, for storing coordinates
 - Room database for storing coordinates.
 - Maps: Openstreetmaps.
-Ref: Source code
 - Resful APIs used: OpenStreetMap and Retrofit for Overpass API.
 - Menu: Navigation Drawer.
-Ref: Source code
 - Sensors: GPS coordinates.

 ---